Banner of Peace: Origin

 N.K.
 Roerich has adduced the following illustrations of presence of the Banner of Peace components in the pictures and icons of great spiritual devotees from various religions:

 "Our post from various countries today brings us much news about the propagation of our Pact for protection of cultural values.
 We have received a copy of an ancient icon of St Nicholas the Miracle-Worker <…>, which is confirmed to printing by metropolitan Antony.
 From other regions we have received a photo of an edition of Kiev-Pecherskaya Laura press from 1860 of the service to Venerable Sergius of Radonezh, the Miracle-Worker.
 From Spain we have received a picture of St. Domingo from "Silos" (archaeological museum, Madrid).
 Also from Spain we have received a picture of St. Michael made by Bartolommeo Vermekho (1440).
 At all these pictures the sign of Banner of Peace can be seen.
 It is useful to remember this for many."

 Detail of Christ with Singing Angels, by Hans Memling, around 1480.

 "The sign of the banner was also found at the Temple of Heaven.
 "Tamga" of Tamerlane consists of the same sign.
 The sign of Three Treasures is well known for many countries of the East.
-On the chest of Tibetan women one can see a large fibula which is the sign.
+On the chest of Tibetan women one can see a large fibula (brooch) which is the sign.
 The same fibulas we see also in Caucasian findings and in Scandinavia.
 Madonna of Strasbourg has the same sign as well as the Spanish Saints.
 The same sign is on the icons of St. Sergius and St. Nicholas Miracle-Worker.
 The sign as a large breast fibula is depicted on Christ's breast on the well-known H. Memling's picture.
 When we go over sacramental pictures of Byzantine, Roma, the same symbol ties the sacramental pictures on over the world."